-Intel is a registered trademark of Intel Corporation.
+Intel, Itanium, and Xeon are registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.
 Kerberos is a trademark of Massachusetts Institute of Technology.
 Linux is a registered trademark of Linus Torvalds in several countries.
 MIPS is a registered trademark and MIPSpro is a trademark of MIPS Technologies, Inc., used under license by SGI, in the United States and/or other countries worldwide.
 PostScript is a trademark of Adobe Systems, Inc. TotalView is a trademark of Etnus, LLC.
 UNICOS and UNICOS/mk are registered trademarks of Cray, Inc. UNIX is a registered trademark of the Open Group in the United States and other countries.
 Voltaire is registered trademark of Voltaire.